awsdocs/aws-cloud9-user-guide/doc_source/sample-codecommit.md

 ## Step 3: Connect Your Environment to the Remote Repository<a name="sample-codecommit-connect-repo"></a>

-In this step, you use the AWS Cloud9 IDE to connect to the AWS CodeCommit repository you created or identified in the previous step\.
+In this step, you use the AWS Cloud9 IDE to connect to the CodeCommit repository you created or identified in the previous step\.

 Complete one of the following sets of procedures, depending on the type of AWS Cloud9 development environment you have\.